Build Inspection and Engineering Skills with Diploma in QA/QC and Piping Engineering

 • Identify common fabrication and welding defects in piping systems

-• Understand the causes and implications of various types of defects
+• Understand causes, risks, and implications of piping defects

-• Apply inspection methods to assess severity and recommend corrective action
+• Apply inspection findings to recommend corrective actions

 • Understand the purpose and contents of essential QA/QC documents